Follow our cybersecurity analyst curriculum

 • Emerging threats in the cloud and IoT.

-Afternoon: Cybersecurity careers and certification
+Afternoon: Career in cybersecurity and certification

-• Skills needed to advance in cybersecurity.
+• The skills needed to evolve in cybersecurity.

 • Discussion on career development and preparation for advanced roles (CTO, CISO).